rehmankhan8476/MyTripAdvisor/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 🙌 Acknowledgments
 Gemini AI for powering intelligent recommendations.
 Unsplash for breathtaking destination imagery.
 Geoapify for seamless mapping and geolocation.
 Clerk, Firebase, Vercel, and the open-source community for their amazing tools.

 🌍 Ready to explore the world?
-Start your journey with the AI Trip Planner today!
+Start your journey with the MTA Today!